 More than 80,000 chemicals are used in commerce today, and only a small fraction have been tested for effects on human health.
 There is growing evidence that environmental exposures to some chemicals contribute to cancer, asthma, reproductive disorders, and other health conditions.

-To address these health concerns, Kaiser Permanente has integrated a robust set of purchasing standards into its product sourcing processes that include criteria for safe chemicals and sustainable waste disposal.
+To address these health concerns, we’ve integrated a robust set of purchasing standards into our product sourcing processes that include criteria for safe chemicals and sustainable waste disposal.

 Safer products goal

-By 2025, we will increase our purchase of products and materials meeting environmental standards to 50 percent.
+By 2025, we will increase our purchase of products and materials meeting environmental standards to 50%.

-- Eliminated PVC and DEHP from IV solution bags.
+- Eliminated PVC (polyvinyl chloride) and DEHP (diethylhexyl phthalate) from IV solution bags.

 - Prohibited the purchase of upholstered furniture containing chemical flame retardants.

-- Received EPEAT Awards for excellence in the procurement of environmentally preferable electronic equipment for four consecutive years.
+- Received Electronic Product Environmental Assessment Tool Awards for excellence in the procurement of environmentally preferable electronic equipment for 4 consecutive years.

-- Conducted studies that found that exposure to BPA could cause harm to human reproductive health and increase the risk of obesity in children.
+- Conducted studies that found that exposure to BPA (bisphenol A) could cause harm to human reproductive health and increase the risk of obesity in children.